 It might feel tempting to plan your week down to the minute.
 (Trust us, we’ve been there!)
 But you’d be setting yourself up for disappointment.
 Your ideal week is not meant to become an unreasonable standard to which you hold yourself.
 Be sure to leave some white space—some room for flexibility and the unexpected—some room to simply enjoy the life you’re working so hard to create!

 There are many different ways to plan for a week, yet often, the only key requirement for a successful one is that you’ve planned ahead at all.
-What’s most important is that you find what works best for you—and maintain it!
+What’s most important is that you find what works best for you and maintain it!
 If you’re looking for a great place to write down all your big plans, you know we’ve got you covered.
 (Shop our best-selling planners.)

 Do you set aside time to plan your week?
 Has this guide inspired you to start?
 Let us know in the comments below!